 According to the archaeological record, humans came to the British Isles 700,000 years ago – which is approximately 200,000 years earlier than anyone had thought.
 However, it was only about 10,000 BC that permanent settlements began to be established.
 How is that possible, if humans were in the area thousands of years before that?

 Essentially, the ancient humans who tried to make their home on the British Isles were foiled by the weather – and it happened seven times!
 On eight different occasions, human migration from Europe to Britain was attempted as the climate became warmer.
 As the increasing warmth caused the land’s ice sheets to retreat northward, the humans were able to take advantage of the lower sea level before the ice completely melted, enabling them to cross to Britain via land bridges that are now underneath parts of the North Sea.

-The problem was, the temperature of the area refused to remain constant, causing the ice sheets to return several thousand years later and forcing humans out of Britain.
+The problem was, the temperature of the area refused to remain constant, causing the ice sheets to return several thousand years later and forcing humans out of UK.
 In fact, it appears that in many cases, the ice sheets traveled as far south as London, pushing the humans south and east – which explains the wide selection of ancient tools and artifacts found along Britain’s east coast.